markaren/wasm_demo/README.md

-# WASM demo
+# C++ WASM demo

-A simple WASM demo.
+A simple WASM demo using Emscripten.

 ### Setup